somleng/somleng-scfm/docs/USAGE.md

 ### Contacts

 A [contact](https://github.com/somleng/somleng-scfm/blob/master/app/models/contact.rb) represents a person who has a [msisdn (aka: phone number)](https://en.wikipedia.org/wiki/MSISDN).
 Contacts are uniquely indexed by their msisdn.
 You cannot create two contacts with the same msisdn.
+Contacts can be created with custom metadata.

 ### Callouts

-A [callout](https://github.com/somleng/somleng-scfm/blob/master/app/models/callout.rb) represents a collection of phone numbers that need to be called for a particular purpose.
+A [callout](https://github.com/somleng/somleng-scfm/blob/master/app/models/callout.rb) represents a collection of contacts that need to be called for a particular purpose.
+For example, you might create a callout to notify your customers of a new product.
 A callout has a status and can be *started*, *stopped*, *paused* or *resumed*.

+### Callout Populations

+A [callout population](https://github.com/somleng/somleng-scfm/blob/master/app/models/callout_population.rb) represents the population of a callout with participants.
+For example, you might create a callout population for only a subset of your customers that live in a certain area.
+You can inspect the callout population to see who will be called before populating it.
+A callout population has a status and can be *preview*, *populated*.

 ### Callout Participations